mixmesh/keydir/README.md

 A simple Public Key Infrastructure (PKI) server as defined in https://en.wikipedia.org/wiki/Public_key_infrastructure

-The PKI server can be configured using a PKI configuration directive Obscrete's configuration files as seen in ./obscrete/etc/*.conf.
+The PKI server can be configured using a PKI configuration directive in Obscrete's configuration files as seen in ./obscrete/etc/*.conf.

 ## Files